 Real estate attorneys draft and explain the purchase and sale contract, including the duties and rights of the buyer and seller.
-If a Realtor® prepared a form contract, the lawyer drafts amendments (referred to as riders) during attorney review.
+If a Realtors® prepared a form contract, the lawyer drafts amendments (referred to as riders) during attorney review.
 The contract is not legally binding until the conclusion of attorney review, which generally takes less than a week.

 Real estate contracts contain many provisions that an attorney modifies to satisfy client needs and reach a fair compromise with the other party such as:

 Earnest Deposit.
 Earnest deposits are money placed into escrow by the buyer at the beginning of the transaction.
 The deposit demonstrates the buyer’s “good faith” to complete the sale.
 A high deposit evidences a serious offer.
 In New Jersey, earnest deposits normally range from 2.5 to 10% of purchase price, are held by the seller’s attorney, and are due within a week of entering the contract.
 The deposit is applied to the buyer’s payment at closing.